Music with Meaning

 CAUGHT IN THE CROSSFIRE

-For Iranians, especially those who’ve protested against their brutal regime, the Iran war presents a puzzling dichotomy.
+Wars are not just about one side versus the other.
+There are often people caught in the middle.
+Iranians, especially those who’ve protested against their brutal regime, face a puzzling dichotomy.
 Some want regime change and even welcome the incursion.
-Others are incensed by the invasion by two foreign powers, who have not only destroyed military installations, but also mistakenly killed innocent civilians and damaged centuries-old heritage.
+Others abhor the invasion by foreign powers, who’ve not only destroyed military installations but also mistakenly killed innocent civilians and damaged centuries-old heritage.
 They’ve become even more nationalistic.

-Individuals themselves are torn between these disparate emotions.
-And the feeling extends to many Iranians abroad, who enjoy freedom and feel contempt for the regime, but also feel an uprooting of their familial homeland.
+Individuals themselves are torn between these conflicting emotions.
+That extends to Iranians abroad, who enjoy freedom and feel contempt for the Iranian regime, yet also feel their familial homeland has been uprooted.

 I have tried to focus on all those “caught in the crossfire."

-Thanks to the individuals who contributed: Kate and Sue; my wife, Nargues (Jackie), who steered me in a different musical direction after hearing my first pass, telling me, “You’re recycling your old material”; and Kevin, who helped me realize this musical vision.
-Finally, a shout-out to singer-songwriter (and my web designer) Grant for the title, which helped plant the seeds of inspiration.
+Thanks to everyone who contributed, especially my wife, Nargues (Jackie), who heard my first musical pass, told me I was “recycling old material,” then pointed me in a new direction, and Kevin, who helped me realize this musical vision.
+Finally, thanks to singer-songwriter (and my web designer) Grant 🤠 for the title, which helped plant the seeds of inspiration.

 CAUGHT IN THE CROSSFIRE